Categories

 2. Decoy molecules

-As a bait molecule, lncRNA has many miRNA recognition sites. lncRNA can competitively inhibit miRNA from binding to its target site, thereby regulating gene transcription and expression.
+LncRNA acts as a bait molecule and has many miRNA recognition sites.
+LncRNA can competitively inhibit miRNA from binding to its target sites, thereby regulating gene transcription and expression.

 3. Guide molecules